PythonOT/POT/docs/source/quickstart.rst

 .. math::
     \Omega(\gamma)=\sum_{i,j} \gamma_{i,j}^2

-this regularization term has a similar effect to entropic regularization in densifying the OT matrix but it keeps some sort of sparsity that is lost with entropic regularization as soon as :math:`\lambda>0` [17]_.
+This regularization term has an effect similar to entropic regularization by densifying the OT matrix, yet it keeps some sort of sparsity that is lost with entropic regularization as soon as :math:`\lambda>0` [17]_.
 This problem can be solved with POT using solvers from :any:`ot.smooth`, more specifically functions :any:`ot.smooth.smooth_ot_dual` or